ddemaree/demaree-next/src/markdown-docs/2020-07-02-no-more-masters/no-more-masters.md

 ![Screenshot of master branch deprecation message on GitHub web interface](images/image5.png)

-Because `master` now points to this orphaned commit, whenever you or someone on your team tries to pull from it Git will raise an error:
+Because the server's `master` now points to this orphaned commit, Git will raise an error whenever you or someone on your team tries to pull from it:

 ```
 git pull origin master